michael-wall/groovy-scripts/findUnindexedDLFileEntryRecords/README.md

 - For environments using Remote Live Staging, the script should be run in both the Staging and the Live environments.
 - Identify the appropriate DLFileEntry getter to use and update the script as applicable.
 - Update any configuration settings such as siteGroupId and if applicable folderId in the script based on the chosen DLFileEntryLocalServiceUtil getter and on the target environment.
-- Set reindexMissingSearchDocuments to true or false as required - see the Notes below for further details.
+- Set reindexMissingSearchDocuments to true or false as required.
+	- Setting to false will report the findings without making any changes.
+	- Setting to true will attempt to reindex DLFileEntry records if the Search index Document is missing and the file is in the File Store.
 - Login to Liferay as an Omni Administrator.
 - Navigate to Control Panel > Server Administration > Script.
 - Run the script.